-The sulfide monitor uses a sulfuric acid solution with a strength of 15-20%.
+The sulfite monitor uses a sulfuric acid solution with a strength of 15-20%.
 The exact strength is not critical, provided it is sufficiently strong to bring the sample pH to 2.0 or below.
-A one-liter bottle of 50% sulfuric acid will be shipped separately.
-Due to restrictions on the shipment of this type of material, the initial supply of acid will be dropped shipped from our supplier, Fisher Scientific.
+A one-liter bottle of 50% sulfuric acid will be shipped separately to customers within the 48 continuous states.
+Due to restrictions on the shipment of this type of material, the initial supply of acid will be dropped shipped by our supplier but future supplies will have to be obtained by a chemical supplier of your choice.
 This acid must be diluted to one gallon with distilled water.
 A square gallon bottle is furnished with the monitor.
 Fill the bottle half full of distilled water and then add the 1 liter bottle of 50% sulfuric acid.
 Then fill the bottle to just below the top with additional distilled water.